romanows/ItemCounter/README.txt

 Please see the LICENSE.txt file for licensing information.

-ItemCounter and ItemDoubleAccumulator are Java objects that are handy for accumulating counts of sets of items, in memory.
-They have some basic summary statistics, serialization, and pretty- printing capabilities.
+ItemCounter is a Java class that stores a count for each appearance of an item.
+ItemDoubleAccumulator stores the accumulated value associated with each appearance of an item.
+They both supply basic summary statistics, serialization, and pretty-printing capabilities.

-The motivation for using these classes instead of Bag data structures available in the Apache Commons collections library and Google Guava library is to have a single-purpose counting API with no dependencies and that makes use of generics.
-I expect most users will copy the classes into their projects and add domain-specific functions as needed.
+An example use of ItemCounter is to count the number of times different words appear in a set of documents.
+One could then output all words used, sorted by their frequency of occurrence.

+Similar functionality is available in the Bag data structures in
+the Apache Commons collections library and Google Guava library.
+ItemCounter classes are designed with a single-purpose API, no external dependencies, and sane default behavior.
+They also take advantage of Java generics.

+Feedback and bugfixes are welcomed.
 Enjoy!

 Brian Romanowski
 romanows@gmail.com